digital-work-lab/open-source-project/docs/teaching_notes.md

 > Zudem haben wir den Termin für die Code-Review Session festgelegt.
 Diese findet am TBA statt.
 Die genaue Uhrzeit können Sie diese Woche selbst in einer Umfrage hier im VC buchen.
 Bitte beachten Sie, dass nur ein Mitglied pro Team einen Slot bucht, damit alle Termine eingehalten werden können.
 Die Code-Review Session wird inklusive des anschließenden Gesprächs maximal 1 Stunde dauern.
 >
 > Beste Grüße und viel Erfolg beim Endspurt
 >
 > Laureen Thurner

+English Version:

+> Dear students,
+>
+> I would like to briefly remind you of the submission deadline on December 20.
+To submit your code, you would need to create a pull request as discussed.
+>
+> > This code can still be changed after the pull request has been created until January 12 at the latest, after which time changes will no longer be evaluated.
+>
+> We have also set the date for the code review session.
+This will take place at the TBA.
+You can book the exact time yourself this week in a survey here in the VC.
+Please note that only one member per team can book a slot so that all deadlines can be met.
+The code review session, including the subsequent discussion, will last a maximum of 1 hour.
+>
+> Best regards and good luck with the final spurt
+>
+> Laureen Thurner